4l3xBB/Cyb3rBook/content/000 INBOX/NEOVIM.md

 > ***[Reference](https://github.com/neovim/neovim/blob/master/INSTALL.md#linux)***

-If *Neovim* is already installed, It is probably an older version that the one to be installed below.
+If *Neovim* is already installed, It is probably an older version that the one to be installed below

 So, just uninstall it →

 ```bash
 sudo apt remove -y -- neovim